July 08, 2021 5 min read

 What Is the Difference Between Percale and Sateen Sheets?

-Both percale and cotton make great high-quality bed sheets, but each has its pros and cons.
-Is one better than the other?
-Well, that ultimately comes down to personal preference.
-Let’s look at what each material has to offer to find which is best for you: sateen bedding or percale bedding?
+When it comes to percale vs sateen sheets, both percale and cotton make great high-quality bed sheets, but each has its pros and cons.
+Does that mean that one is better than the other?
+Well, the difference between sateen and percale ultimately comes down to personal preference.
+Let’s look at what each material has to offer to find which is best for you in the battle between percale sheets vs sateen.

 Advantages of Percale